Episode 7: From Russia With Love

 That's the sound of a tiny little train, one of those little toy trains going past that takes people from car parks to the seafront.

 Great Yarmouth is a seaside resort on the Norfolk coast, about three hours northeast of London.
+There's a beautiful sandy beach, a pleasure pier and a fairground.

+The seafront is lined with amusement arcades.
 A handful of grand buildings hint at former prosperity, but there hasn't been much money in the town for decades.

-It's the most incongruous place given what happened here and how significant it was.
+It's the most incongruous place, given what happened here and how significant it was.

 But then again, in this kind of story, and in a lot of spy fiction too, half-forgotten, liminal places like this are often at the heart of the matter.

 The terraced streets off the seafront are full of guesthouses, but many of these are boarded up.
+My producer Peggy and I are here to see one guesthouse in particular.

-There it is on the right, it's the white and blue one.
+There it is on the right.
+It's the white and blue one.

-Oh here, oh at the end, yeah, yeah, I see that.
+Oh, here, oh, at the end, yeah, yeah, I see that.
+Windows are all shuttered, curtains all drawn.

+Opposite the Hey D, there's a pub.
 So we go in, hoping to find someone who can maybe tell us more about what happened here on Prince's Road on a cold February morning in 2023.

 Moira Scott is the landlady.
+She had a ringside seat.

 Moira knows the rhythm of Great Yarmouth well and she's pretty unflappable.

-Earlier that morning squads of police and security officials arrived at number 27 heavily armed and bashed the door in.
+Earlier that morning, squads of police and security officials arrived at number 27, heavily armed, and bashed the door in.

 At the back, they found the person they were looking for.

 Orlin Rusev, a Bulgarian man.
+He looks terrified.

 His pupils are wide.

 The police officer pushes him up against a wall and holds him there.
+And in the background, you can hear other officers stamping up the stairs.

 He stammers to the officer restraining him.

-I think there's the wrong place.
+I think this is the wrong place.

 The Haydi is no longer a guest house.
+It's Rusev's home.

-And it's an Aladdin's cave, or perhaps more of a hoarder's lair.
+And it's in Aladdin's cave, or perhaps more of a hoarder's lair.
+It's stacked high with boxes and clutter.

+One of the rooms at the back seems to be Rusev's office.
 It's packed full of what police later describe as a vast amount of computer and technical hardware.

 Are all of these devices yours?